PowerShell/PowerShell/demos/Raspberry-Pi/README.md

 ## Setup your Pi

-Note that CoreCLR (and thus PowerShell Core) will only work on Pi-2 and Pi-3 devices as other devices like [Pi-Zero](https://github.com/dotnet/coreclr/issues/10605) have an unsupported processor.
+Note that CoreCLR (and thus PowerShell Core) will only work on Pi 2 and Pi 3 devices as other devices like [Pi Zero](https://github.com/dotnet/coreclr/issues/10605) have an unsupported processor.

 Download [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and follow the [installation instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to get it onto your Pi.